 - 6 oz semisweet chocolate melted

 - In a large saute pan, pour the entire bag of shredded coconut and cook over medium-high heat.
 Constantly stir and flip the coconut until a majority of it is golden brown.
-It was smell like hot buttered popcorn!
-Don’t leave it’s side because it can quickly go from toasted to burnt.
+It will smell like hot buttered popcorn!
+Don’t leave its side because it can quickly go from toasted to burnt.
 When a majority of it is toasted, remove from heat and continue to stir for another two minutes.
 It will continue to cook as the pan is still hot.

 - Once the coconut is toasted, remove ½. cup of coconut and set aside.
 Heat the dulce de leche in a microwave safe bowl with the the 2 TBS of milk for about 1 1/2 minutes.
 This will thin out the dulce de leche to insure easier mixing.

 - Then mix together the dulce de leche mixture with the 4 cups of toasted coconut and set aside.

 - In a large microwavable bowl, melt together the marshmallows and butter.
 In my microwave it takes about 2 minutes.
 Pour in the cereal and mix well.

 - In a greased 8X12 (or 7×11) pan, place half of the cereal mixture and pat down.
 Then spread in the layer of caramel coconut.
 Place remaining cereal mixture on top and press down.
 I find that spraying my hands with cooking spray prevents the cereal from sticking.

 - Next melt your 6 oz. of semisweet chocolate and spread on top.
 While it is melted, garnish with remaining toasted coconut.
 Wait until the chocolate hardens and then serve.